stanmaz/BBOalert/README.md

 	Shortcut,AltA,this text will be inserted if you press Alt-A key

 Note : check for potential conflicts with Alt key shortcuts of the browser.

+### Full Diclosure BSS file support

+BBOalert can read BSS files in the same way as native BBOalert :

+- open the BSS file with a text editor
+- select all text and copy it to the clipboard
+- in BBOalert use 'Import' button

+BBOalert converts BSS data internally to the BBOalert native format.
+With the 'Export' button the converted data will be written to the clipboard.